kkga/kkga/work/webflow.md

 tooling, among other tasks.

 This portfolio showcases some of the projects I have worked on during these years.
-Please note that some of my most recent and impactful work is still unreleased and cannot be shown at this time.
+Note that some of my most recent and impactful work is still unreleased and cannot be shown at this time.

 <figure>
   <video autoplay playsinline loop muted>